scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 AI Fairness and Bias
 --------------------

 So what is bias?
-Wikipedia says: "Bias is a disproportionate weight in favor of or against an idea or thing, usually in a way that is closed-minded, prejudicial, or unfair [bias]_.
+"Bias is a disproportionate weight in favor of or against an idea or thing, usually in a way that is closed-minded, prejudicial, or unfair [bias]_.
 So here we have it.
 We want